2600hz/make-busy/doc/HOWTO.md

-Function main() will be called as many Kazoo's Kamailio targets are defined in config.json file, function testSomehtingElse() will be called once without any arguments, and you basically should use only what you have defined in TestCase subclass, functions setUp() and tearDown() will be called before and after test functions respectively.
+Function main() will be called as many Kazoo's Kamailio targets are defined in config.json file, function testSomehtingElse() will be called once without any arguments, and you basically should use only what you have defined in TestCase subclass, functions setUpTest() and tearDownTest() will be called before and after test functions respectively.

 Please see [Channel](../src/MakeBusy/FreeSWITCH/Channels/Channel.php) for methods defined for channel (waitAnswer, waitHangup, sendDtmf, playTone, etc.)